Lewandowski Says my Bayern Story Has Come To An End - UrduPoint

 "A transfer will be the best solution.
 I trust that Bayern won't stop me, just because they can."
 With a year left on Lewandowski's contract, Barcelona have reportedly made an offer of 32 million Euros ($34.5 million) to sign him.

-In an interview with Polish broadcaster Eleven Sports PL, Lewandowski dropped a teaser about how he would enjoy living in Spain.
+In an interview with Polish broadcaster Eleven Sports PL, Lewandowski, who turns 34 in August, dropped a teaser about how he would enjoy living in Spain.

 "I think it's a really good place -- not just to go on holiday there," he said, adding that he has a house in Mallorca.